Key takeaways

 Let’s take a closer look at some of the benefits of the PPU model, as well as five real-world examples of how it can help businesses thrive.

 Adopting a pay-per-use business model can deliver all sorts of advantages for a business (and for its customers).
-Here are just a few of the factors that make it so interesting:
+Here are just a few of the benefits of pay-per-use pricing:

-- Stronger customer relationships - A long-term and service-centred approach enables you to connect with your customer, making it harder for competitors to poach them.
+- Stronger customer loyalty: A service-focused approach builds long-term relationships, making it harder for competitors to lure customers away.

 Industry: Lighting